Corbin Blackburn of Skylight Committed to Reconnecting Lutheran West Alumni

 Tell us a little about the alumni event that you have hosted over the last week?

-The event was informal and connected former team mates who played basketball in the 2000s over a cocktail.
+The event was informal and connected former teammates who played basketball in the 2000s over a cocktail.
 It was a fantastic night and it was particularly special as they got to reconnect with people with whom they shared a common interest.

 What part do you play in the Association?

 I’ve been helping the Association figure out ways to help people reconnect through events (like the ones mentioned above) and through social media.
 In particular, I’ve been focusing on the younger generation who have been grads since 2000.
 We’ve been looking at Decade Parties and organizing something special to get them involved in our big Homecoming event later this year.
-Trying to connect people through interests they had while at school, like theater or sports, seems to be work very well.
+Trying to connect people with interests they had while at school, like theater or sports, seems to be work very well.

 As a young professional, do you have any advice for other young people starting out on their career?